Being Aero for Triathlon

 Similarly, the transverse plank works the transverse abs, the muscles on the side of your body.
 To do a raised plank, assume a regular plank position.
 Then use your core to twist one side of your body so it faces directly sideways.
-Hold it for 30 seconds or as long as possible, then go back to regular plank and repeat the exercise on the other side.
+Hold it for 30 seconds or as long as possible, then go back to the regular plank and repeat the exercise on the other side.
 Repeat twice and add more reps as your strength increases

 Your transverse abdominals and hips are what keep you steady when traveling through sharp turns.

 Another good core exercise is the bridge.
-To perform a bridge, lie down in situp position: back flat on the floor, knees bent, feet flat.
+To perform a bridge, lie down in a situp position: back flat on the floor, knees bent, feet flat.
 Use your hips and glutes to lift your back off the floor, bringing your torso and upper legs into a straight line.
-Don't use your arm muscles to push.
+Don’t use your arm muscles to push.

-In addition to the basic leg exercises like squats, leg lifts, toe raises and extensions, you should also focus on your hamstrings.
+In addition to the basic leg exercises like squats, leg lifts, toe raises, and extensions, you should also focus on your hamstrings.
 Hamstrings, along with quads and glutes, provide power to your pedaling.